-Baum and Sweet [BS76] answered the analogue of Richard Guy's question but with algebraic numbers replaced by elements of a field K other than \mathbf{Q} .
-(The field K is $\mathbf{F}2((1/x))$, the field of Laurent series in the variable 1/x over the finite field with two elements.
+Baum and Sweet [BS76] answered the analog of Richard Guy's question, but with algebraic numbers replaced by elements of a field K other than $\mathbb{Q}$ .
+(The field K is $\mathbb{F}2((1/x))$ , the field of Laurent series in the variable 1/x over the finite field with two elements.
 An element of K is a polynomial in x plus a formal power series in 1/x.)
-They found an α of degree three over K whose continued fraction has all terms of bounded degree, and other elements of various degrees greater than 2 over K whose continued fractions have terms of unbounded degree.
+They found an $\alpha$ of degree 3 over K whose continued fraction has all terms of bounded degree, and other elements of various degrees greater than 2 over K whose continued fractions have terms of unbounded degree.

-5.5 Recognizing Rational Numbers From Their Decimal Expansion
+5.6 Recognizing Rational Numbers

 Suppose that somehow you can compute approximations to some rational number, and want to figure what the rational number probably is.
 Computing the approximation to high enough precision to find a period in the decimal expansion is not a good approach, because the period can be huge (see below).
-A much better approach is to compute the simple continued fraction of the approximation, and truncate it before a large partial quotient a_n , then compute the value of the truncated continued fraction.
-This results in a rational number that has relatively small numerator and denominator, and is close to the approximation of the rational number, since the tail end of the continued fraction is at most $1/a_n$.
+A much better approach is to compute the simple continued fraction of the approximation, and truncate it before a large partial quotient $a_n$ , then compute the value of the truncated continued fraction.
+This results in a rational number that has a relatively small numerator and denominator, and is close to the approximation of the rational number, since the tail end of the continued fraction is at most $1/a_n$ .